waitinfuture/emapreduce/intl.en-US/User Guide/Component authorization/Hive authorization.md

 # Hive authorization {#concept_ssg_l1b_bfb .concept}

-Two authorization features are built in Hive:

--   Storage Based Authorization
--   SQL Standards Based Authorization

-For more information, see [Hive official documentation](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Authorization).
+Hive has two authorization modes, storage based authorization and SQL standard based authorization.
+For more information, see [official Hive documentation](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Authorization).

 **Note:** The two authorization features can be configured at the same time without conflict.

-Storage Based Authorization \(for HiveMetaStore\)
+Storage based authorization is for HiveMetaStore.

 Scenario:

 If a user in the cluster has a direct access to data in Hive through HDFS/Hive Client, a permission control must be performed on Hive data in HDFS.
 Through HDFS permission control, operation permissions related to Hive SQL can be controlled.

-For more information, see [Hive document](https://cwiki.apache.org/confluence/display/Hive/Storage+Based+Authorization+in+the+Metastore+Server).
+For more information, see [Hive documents](https://cwiki.apache.org/confluence/display/Hive/Storage+Based+Authorization+in+the+Metastore+Server).

 ## Add configuration {#section_qpw_vcb_bfb .section}